hupfdule/re-search/README.md

 - The history file is not read from `~/.local/share/fish/fish_history`, but instead the `history` command is used.
-This has the huge advantage that command from other fish instances will not be visible in the current shell.
+This has the huge advantage that commands from other fish instances will not be visible in the current shell.
   This is especially important when using `Ctrl-p` for stepping back in history as one would expected that those commands are exactly the last